 - Consider implementing a reward chart to track their daily brushing activity.

-When you bring your children to Vital Smiles Georgia, we will continue your efforts of making oral hygiene a positive experience.
-Our practice is devoted to children under the age of 20, so our team has experience relating to and understanding children.
+When you bring your kids to Vital Smiles Georgia, we will continue your efforts of making oral hygiene a positive experience.
+Our practice is devoted to kids under the age of 20, so our team has experience relating to and understanding kids.
 At Vital Smiles Georgia, we:

-- Offer compassionate and gentle care to help your children overcome any anxieties regarding the procedures or instruments.
+- Offer compassionate and gentle care to help your kids overcome any anxieties regarding the procedures or instruments.

 - Use fun terms for our instruments to help create a safe and positive atmosphere.

-- Encourage you to use some of our terms to help familiarize your child with our terminology.
+- Encourage you to use some of our terms to help familiarize your kid with our terminology.

 Vital Smiles Dictionary of Kid-Friendly Dental Terms